 ‘A black comedy about cannibalism… done tastefully’

-Auntie Lee’s Meat Pies is a 1992 American comedy horror film directed by Joseph F. Robertson (co-writer of The Slime People and director of many adult movies) from a screenplay by producer and editor Gerald M. Steiner (Doctor Caligari).
-It stars Karen Black, Pat Morita, Kristine Rose and Michael Berryman.
+Auntie Lee’s Meat Pies is a 1992 American comedy horror feature film directed by Joseph F. Robertson (co-writer of The Slime People and director of many sleazy movies) from a screenplay written by producer and editor Gerald M. Steiner (Doctor Caligari).
+The movie stars Karen Black, Pat Morita, Kristine Rose and Michael Berryman.

 A devil-worshiping woman sends out her four beautiful nieces to lure men back to her place so they can be killed, ground up and sold as meat pies…

 “The thing looks cheap as dirt but there’s a spirit to this thing that keeps it interesting and kept me entertained even through the more monotonous parts.
 Plus, early on, there’s this fantastic decapitation scene that’s gotta be seen to be believed.
 It’s abrupt, violent and hysterical and really sets the bar for the film.
 The nieces can’t act worth a damn but that’s not the point.”
 The Trash Cinema Collective